-Assault: Any threat or attempt to physically harm another person or any act which reasonably places another person in fear of physical harm.
+Assault: Any threat or attempt to physically harm another person or any act, which reasonably places another person in fear of physical harm.
 (Example: threatening language or swinging at someone in an attempt to strike.)

-Battery: Intentionally making physical contact with another person in an insulting, offensive, or provoking manner or in a way that physically harms the other person.
+Battery: Intentionally making physical contact with another person in an insulting, offensive, or provoking manner.